 The available fields for querying vary depending on the area of the Management Portal in which the search is used.
 On this page, the queries can be done on the following built-in fields:

-Username Hostname
+Username

 Complete or partial matches with the Linux logon name of the user account on the SSH server.
-Complete or partial matches with the hostname of the SSH server on which the logon resides.

-LastLogon UnmanagedKeyld
+LastLogon